hadilalshehri/LDA_Job-Analysis/README.md

-# LDA_Job-Analysis
-LDA Saudi Arabia Job Analysis
-# Job Mining Project
+# Job Mining Project in Sauid Arabia

-This project aims to develop a web application that can mine job postings from various job websites and provide insights into the job market trends and requirements.
-The application will use web scraping and natural language processing techniques to extract relevant information from job postings, such as job titles, descriptions, requirements, and salaries, and analyze them to identify common patterns and trends.
+This project aims to analyze and mine job postings from linkedIn Platform and provide insights into the Saudi job market trends and requirements.
+The application will use web scraping and natural language processing techniques to extract relevant information from job postings, such as job titles, descriptions, company, job Date, and locattion, and analyze them to identify common patterns and trends.

 ## Getting Started

-To get started with this project, you will need to have Python 3 installed on your computer.
+To get started with this project, you will need to have Python 3 installed on your computer or you can use Google colab

 You will also need to install the following Python libraries:

 - BeautifulSoup
 - Selenium